This is how we fix the broken childcare system

 In the days leading up to the pandemic, Marcia St. Hilaire-Finn was responsible for nearly 80 children at the childcare center she runs in Washington, D.C.
 But then, everything changed.
 When Bright Start Early Care and Preschool reopened its doors in June 2020, enrollment had dropped dramatically.
 “We opened with 12 children,” she says.
 “Twelve!
 I was like, ‘Oh my lord.’
 And at that time, we still had 23 staff [members].”

 As parents gradually realized the pandemic showed few signs of abating, they sent their children back to daycare.
 Still, it wasn’t until this year that Hilaire-Finn’s center matched—and then crossed—its enrollment numbers from early 2020.
-To keep Bright Start afloat and retain staff through the upheaval of the pandemic, Hilaire-Finn had to raise costs for parents.
+To keep Bright Start afloat and retain staff through the upheaval of the pandemic, Hilaire-Finn had to raise tuition by 10% for families that were already enrolled and 15% for families new to the center.
 To keep Bright Start afloat and retain staff through the upheaval of the pandemic, Hilaire-Finn had to raise costs for parents, to account for both the initial dip in enrollment and to attract more childcare workers as the center bounced back.
 “People are demanding more, rightly so,” she says.
 “It’s well deserved, because this is really hard work.”

 Elliott Haspel, childcare expert